5 Ways Tow Straps with Hooks Can Kill You

 tow strap with hooks death

 When it comes to recovering a vehicle, you would be smart to use a loop-end recovery strap and connect it to the above-mentioned d-ring shackle.
-This is the by far the safest and most secure recovery point on a vehicle.
+This is by far the safest and most secure recovery point on a vehicle.
 Do not, and I repeat DO NOT use a tow strap with hooks connected to a random recovery point on the vehicle.
-These hooks can and eventually will slip from that point, and come flying through your rear windshield at unprecedented speeds, what follows will either be tragedy, or a terrifying lesson you will replay in your head every time you perform another vehicle recovery.
+These hooks can and eventually will slip from that point, and come flying through the air, potentially snapping and smashing through your rear windshield at unprecedented speeds.
+What follows will either be tragedy, or a terrifying lesson you will replay in your head every time you perform another vehicle recovery.

 Below are some tragic stories of people dying as the result of one of the above mistakes: